 Kravic is our problem-solving machine.
 He’s our Client Support Lead.
 His job is to help our clients by solving technical issues, and he also provides support during the product set up the process.
 He is our official guitar guy and is a massive Pearl Jam fan, which means he sometimes hangs upside down from the ceiling while working.

-Marko works with our clients and helps them to get to know our products, our philosophy and how to get maximum value out of them.
+Marko works with our clients and helps them to get to know our products, our philosophy and how to get the maximum value out of them.
 Besides English, Marko is also fluent in Spanish, probably because he’s watched too many Mexican soap operas.
 He currently lives and works from China.

 Olga is the Head of our Client Success team.
 Her main responsibility is to help the users get the most out of our tool.
 She is the Mother of Dragons, and by ‘dragons’ we mean ‘four kids’.
 Nobody knows how she manages to successfully balance her work and home life.
 Some people believe she’s a robot.

 Milena is our Client Relations Manager.
 She is great at communicating with our clients.
 She is also great at darts, even while communicating with clients.
 Milena is also our official office child.
 Instead of coffee, she drinks non-alcoholic kids’ champagne.
 We tried also paying her in dolls and candy but unfortunately she is not that childish.

 Katarina is our CEO’s EA and our beloved Office Manager.
 This basically makes her the Official Mom of CI.
 Her job is to ensure that things run smoothly around the office and that our administration is on point.
 She is very systematic, fearless and efficient.
 Katarina is also company’s CMO (Chief Medical Officer), since she always has painkillers and Band-Aids with her.